uwe-koeckemann/uwe-koeckemann.github.io/docs/01-getting-started/01-overview/index.md

 # What is AIDDL?

 - AIDDL is both a language and a framework for integrative AI.
+That means its main purpose is to facilitate the combination of different AI techniques into a larger (integrated) system.
 - As a language, AIDDL allows to write models for different AI problems in a common language.
 - As a framework, AIDDL allows to manipulate terms written in the language,